Junior Youth Activities

 • Drawing on the Power of the Word

-You are also welcome to choose one of the texts which which explicitly explore Bahá’í teachings and are a continuation of Bahá’í children’s classes.
+You are also welcome to choose one of the texts which explicitly explore Bahá’í teachings and are a continuation of Bahá’í children’s classes.
 Consult in your community about whether these texts will be appropriate and timely for your participants.
 They are:

 • Spirit of Faith